LiskArchive/lisk-legacy-docs/user-guide/monitoring/monitoring.md

 ![Slow Queries](./assets/slow_queries.png)

-So here we can find information as seen:
+By analyzing the above diagrams, we can conclude the following:

 1. The slowest queries in the system are queries for `trs_list` view.
 2. For that view the slowest query is the `SELECT count(*) FROM trs_list` which took 2.13 seconds.